 Iosune says

-Hi Sophie!
-You're so welcome 🙂 I'm so glad you guys liked it!
+Hi Tsveti!
+You're so welcome, so glad you liked it 🙂 Have a nice day!

 Iosune says